Containers vs. Virtual Machines: Another Perspective

 In reality, there is not a massive adoption of containers to the detriment of hypervisors.
 Rather, the current state of the market suggests three use cases that are either distinct from one another or may sometimes be observed happening at the same time:

-- IT teams who have just finished the deployment and skills acquisition of a fully virtualized environment.
+- IT teams have just finished the deployment and skills acquisition of a fully virtualized environment.

-- In a smaller number of cases, companies producing and consuming lots of code that moved to a full cloud environment (public or private) and that are now in the process of going “cloud native.”
+- In a smaller number of cases, companies producing and consuming lots of code that moved to a full cloud environment (public or private) are now going “cloud native.”
 This involves a lot of containerizing of applications, while the virtualization layer runs just between the software platform and the bare metal.

-In each case, virtual machines and containers work together to provide IT operations with efficient architectures and workloads.
-There is no opposition, but rather a co-dependence.
-Where the real difference is ultimately lies in the requirements and the use case at hand.
-Systems management and complex environments will put a stronger emphasis on virtualization, while application management will rely more on containers.
+Virtual machines and containers work together in each case to provide IT operations with efficient architectures and workloads.
+There is no opposition but rather a co-dependence.
+The real difference ultimately lies in the requirements and the use case.
+Systems management and complex environments will emphasize virtualization, while application management will rely more on containers.